Intervening to Learn and Compose Causally Disentangled Representations: Introduction

-In this paper, we adopt this perspective: We start with a black-box encoder-decoder architecture, upon which we make no assumptions, and then augment this model to learn structured representations.
-The idea is that the black-box is an architecture that is already known to perform well on downstream tasks such as sampling and prediction, and so is flexible enough to capture complex patterns in data.
-We then introduce a modular, end-to-end differentiable architecture for learning structured representations, augmenting the original model with a simple decoder-only module that retains its existing capabilities while enabling concept identification and intervention as well as composing together multiple concept interventions for out-of-distribution (OOD) generation.
-The resulting latent structure is learned fully end-to-end, with no fixed structure imposed \emph{a priori}.
-The motivation is to provide a framework for taking existing performant architectures and to train a new model that performs just as well, but with the added benefit of learning structured representations without imposing specific prior knowledge or structure \emph{a priori}.
-These representations may be useful for interpretability, downstream tasks, or other purposes.
-Since the model, unlike previous approaches, imposes no latent structure a priori, we theoretically validate the approach with a novel identifiability result for structured representations recovered by the model.
+In this paper, we adopt this perspective: We start with an arbitrarily complex black-box model, upon which we make no assumptions, then augment this model to learn causally disentangled representations.
+The idea is that the black-box model is already known to perform well on downstream tasks (e.g., generation, prediction), and so is flexible enough to capture complex patterns in data.
+We introduce a modular, end-to-end differentiable architecture for learning causally disentangled representations \citep{bengio2013deep,scholkopf2021toward} that augments the original model with a simple module that retains its existing capabilities while enabling concept identification and intervention as well as composing together multiple concept interventions for OOD generation (Figure~\ref{fig:main}).
+The resulting latent structure is learned entirely from data, with no fixed structure imposed \emph{a priori}.
+The motivation is to provide a framework for taking existing performant architectures and to train a new model that performs just as well, but with the added benefit of learning structured representations without imposing specific prior knowledge or structure.
+Since the model, unlike previous approaches, does not impose rigid latent structure, we theoretically validate the approach with a novel identifiability result for structured representations recovered by the model.
+For a detailed discussion of related work, see Appendix~\ref{sec:related}.

-To explore the implications of this modification, we run experiments including OOD generation.
-An attractive feature of our approach is that it makes running carefully controlled experiments and ablations particularly simple: We can carefully control hyperparameters across different models, ensuring that any differences in performance are attributable to specifically controlled architectural modifications.
-As a result, we contribute to a growing body of empirical work on the OOD capabilities of generative models by introducing a new set of ablations that can be used to guide the development of new methods.